mtauhidul/hisab-islamic-app/README.md

-# Hisab (حساب) - Islamic Daily Tracker
+# HisabDaily (حساب) - Islamic Daily Tracker

-A privacy-first Islamic web application built with React, TypeScript, and Firebase for tracking daily deeds and spiritual growth.
+A privacy-first Islamic web application built with React, TypeScript, and Firebase for daily self-accountability and spiritual awareness.

 ## Features

 - **Privacy-First**: Only stores minimal data (uid, date, count) - no deed text or verdicts
 - **Deed Verification**: Check if actions are permissible according to Islamic teachings
-- **Daily Sin Counter**: Track daily count with automatic midnight reset
+- **Daily Self-Accountability**: Track daily count with automatic midnight reset
 - **Trend Analysis**: View progress over 7, 30, 90, 180, or 365 days
 - **Offline Support**: Works offline with automatic sync when reconnected
 - **PWA Ready**: Installable as a Progressive Web App